ErieBearsOS/eriebearsos.github.io/_posts/2020-09-28-big-bear-brawl.md

 ### Entry Fee
 The event is free for anyone to enter!

-If you would like, a (minimum $5) donation to any charity of your choise would be greatly appreciated and may even enter you in a raffle for an additional prize!
-Provide any proof or reciept of donation to the Erie Bears Admin account in our Discord!
+If you would like, a (minimum $5) donation to a charity or fund that you view as important would be greatly appreciated and may even enter you in a raffle for an additional prize!
+Provide any proof or reciept of donation to the Erie Bears Admin account in our Discord.

 ---